bengrunfeld/study-notes/immutable-js.md

 When using Immutable objects, failure atomicity happens by default, since the object's state cannot be modified.

-#### Example of lack of failure atomicity when working with Mutable Objects
+#### Example of lack of failure atomicity when working with mutable objects

     let size = 3
     let data = 'abc'